PaulaRS/paula-ramos-silva/content/post/video/index.md

 ---
 title: Evolution and biomineralization of pteropod shells
-subtitle: My promotional video for the review paper [_Evolution and biomineralization of pteropod shells_](https://www.sciencedirect.com/science/article/pii/S1047847721000848) was released.
-This video was created in collaboration with [Studio de Maan](https://studiodemaan.nl) and it gives a glimpse of the striking diversity of shell walls made by sea butterflies.
+subtitle: The promotional video of  the review paper [**Evolution and biomineralization of pteropod shells**](https://www.sciencedirect.com/science/article/pii/S1047847721000848) was released.
+This video was created in collaboration with [Studio de Maan](https://studiodemaan.nl) and it gives a glimpse of the striking diversity of shell walls made by sea butterflies (or pteropods).
 You can watch it on [Youtube](https://www.youtube.com/watch?v=B_mzspO0Jzw).
-Sea butterflies' shells are widely regarded as bioindicators of ocean acidification.
-Can they also be used as inspiration for the design of thin, yet mechanically strong materials?
+Sea butterflies are small gastropods that spend their entire live swimming and drifting in the open ocean.
+They are widely regarded as bioindicators of ocean acidification because they build thin shells of aragonite, a for of calcium carbonate.
+Despite being thin, pteropod shells are very strong and were uniquely built to withstand flows.
+They are an inspiration for the design of ultrathin and strong materials.

 # Summary for listings and search engines
-summary: Promotional video for the paper _Evolution and biomineralization of pteropod shells_.
+summary: Promotional video of the paper _Evolution and biomineralization of pteropod shells_.

 # Link this post with a project
 projects: [EPIC]